 Available Courses and Trades

-Try-A-Trade courses are offered in a range of trade areas with a particular focus on areas where there are a high demand and skills shortages.
-CTF will try to match participants with their areas of interest but cannot guarantee the availability of specific requests.
+Try-A-Trade courses are offered in a range of trade areas with a particular focus on areas where there is high demand and skills shortages.

 Trades available through Try-A-Trade include: